 If the number has five or more zeros in it, your biggest revenue leak is not marketing.
 It is reactivation.

-Most practices walk away from the audit with a number they had no idea about.
-And most of those practices start the reactivation engine within 14 days, because once you see the dollars sitting in your PMS, you cannot unsee them.
+Most practices walk away from that scan with a number they had no idea about.
+And most start the reactivation engine within 14 days, because once you see the dollars sitting in your PMS, you cannot unsee them.